mlswg/mls-protocol/draft-ietf-mls-protocol.md

 authentication (of identities, rather than keys), and will need to be done in such a way as to prevent unknown key share attacks. ]]

-[[ OPEN ISSUE: The GroupAdd and Delete operations create a "double-join" situation, where a participants leaf key is also known to another participant.
+[[ OPEN ISSUE: The Add and Delete operations create a "double-join" situation, where a participants leaf key is also known to another participant.
 When a participant A is double-joined to another B, deleting A will not remove them from the conversation, since they